RiccardoPazzi/riccardopazzi/README.md

 # Hey!
 Welcome to my Github profile 👋
-My name is Riccardo Pazzi, I am a Student majoring in Data science with a minor in I&E under the EIT Digital consortium.
+My name is Riccardo Pazzi, I have a MSc in Data science with a minor in I&E under the EIT Digital consortium.
-I'm currently living in Milan working on my thesis.
+I'm currently working as a ML engineer, developing privacy-preserving solutions @ Dhiria.
 I've studied @ Université Côte d'Azur, and my first MSc year @ Politecnico di Milano, Milan.

 ## :seedling: Currently Learning